-Study links PTSD to hidden head injuries suffered in combatJune 6th, 2012 in Psychology & Psychiatry /
+Study links PTSD to hidden head injuries suffered in combatJune 6, 2012 in Medicine & Health / Psychology & Psychiatry

 Even when brain injury is so subtle that it can only be detected by an ultra-sensitive imaging test, the injury might predispose soldiers in combat to post-traumatic stress disorder, according to a University of Rochester Medical Center study.